glic3rinu/django-orchestra/INSTALL.md

 Django-orchestra can be installed on any Linux system, however it is **strongly recommended** to chose the reference platform for your deployment (Debian 7.0 wheezy and Python 2.7).

-1. Create a system user for running the server
+1. Create a system user for running Orchestra
 ```bash
 adduser orchestra
 # not required but it will be very handy